ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 Shell into the Software-Stack Container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Open an interactive shell inside the container before building the SRW App.
-Bind the top-level host filesystem that contains the SRW App checkout, the input data, and the intended experiment directories.
-If additional site filesystems are required, bind them with additional ``-B`` options.
+Bind-mount all host filesystems and directories that contain the SRW App, input data, and experiment directories.
+These filesystems are identified during the build stage and recorded in the runtime environment files so that the required paths are accessible inside the container at runtime.
+Any additional host directory can be added with a preceding ``-B`` flag.

 .. code-block:: console